Nik Mohamed Mahmood: Mosques

 The construction of this mosque started in 1997 and completed two years later.
-It was part of the first phase of Putrajaya, Malaysia's new administrative capital, one of the world's handful of new capital cities, a list that includes Brasilia, Canberra, and Chandigarh.
+It was part of the first phase of Putrajaya, Malaysia's new administrative capital, one of the world's handful of new capital cities, a list that includes Brasília, Canberra, and Chandigarh.
 Nik Mohamed Mahmood was an integral part of the team of designers and architects who planned the new city.
 This mosque can accommodate 15,000 worshipers during Friday prayers, and is one of the nation's largest.
 Indo-Saracenic in design, it refers both to the colonial buildings by A.B.
 Hubback, and the Mughal architecture of India and Pakistan.